MiamiOH-CSE274/Interactive-Debugging/README.md

 It looks to me like we have a problem with the top vertex of the triangle.
 Why is it in the top right, instead of in the top center?
 Use the comments in my code to find the part that is supposed to set the top corner of the triangle to be in the center.

 * 11.a) Where is the bug, and how should you fix it?
-The bug is on line 79. "double p3x = sideLength - 1;" This is the same cordinate like the first and second corner.
+The bug is on line 79. "double p3x = sideLength - 1;" This is the same cordinate properties as the first and second corner.
 It should be in the middle, thus it should be divied by two, instead of subtract by 1.
 * 11.b) If I had not commented my code, how would you have discovered which variable to fix?
 What if I had used crazy variable names like “fooa, foob, fooc, food, fooe, foof” instead of “p1x, p1y, p2x, p2y, p3x, p3y”?
 I will have to find the section where all the vertices are defined.
 If the names are crazy, then I will have to Quick watch every variable to see their result.